 GOVERNED BY an elected board of directors, all volunteers, who run the organization on behalf of its members.

-FIRST PRODUCTION in May 2007- Vaudeville: A Matter of Laughs; a selection of four different plays, Accused of Comedy, Riverview, Tape 23 and When God Comes for Breakfast, You Don’t Burn the Toast, with completely separate casts and directors, designed to involve as many people as possible and put together as a series of vaudeville acts.
+FIRST PRODUCTION in May 2007- Vaudeville: A Matter of Laughs; a selection of four different plays, Accused of Comedy, Riverview, Tape 23 and When God Comes for Breakfast, You Don’t Burn the Toast, with completely separate casts and directors, designed to involve as many people as possible, put together as a series of vaudeville acts.

 FORTUNATE TO USE the Town of Hanover Civic Theatre facility for rehearsals and productions